Improved Hardness of BDD and SVP Under Gap-(S)ETH: Introduction

 The proof of \cref{thm:gapseth-bdd-informal} is actually somewhat simpler than that of \cref{thm:gapeth-bdd-kn-informal}, so we first give a bit more detail on it.
-We note that taking $\lat^{\dagger} := \lat_{n}$ and $\vec{t}^{\dagger} := \vec{0}$ for a Vl{\u{a}}du{\c{t}} lattice $\lat_{n}$ \emph{almost} yields a locally dense lattice family with $\nu^{n-o(n)}$ many close vectors for $\nu \geq 2^{\kissnum}$ and relative distance $\alpha = 1$, but there are two issues: (1) Vl{\u{a}}du{\c{t}} lattices have exponential kissing number with respect to the~$\ell_2$ norm rather than general~$\ell_p$ norms, and (2) the origin is itself a ``too close'' vector.
+We note that taking $\lat^{\dagger} := \lat_{n}$ and $\vec{t}^{\dagger} := \vec{0}$ for a exponential kissing number lattice $\lat_{n}$ \emph{almost} yields a locally dense lattice family with $\nu^{n-o(n)}$ many close vectors for $\nu \geq 2^{\kissnum}$ and relative distance $\alpha = 1$, but there are two issues: (1) We assume the existence of exponential kissing number lattices with respect to the~$\ell_2$ norm rather than general~$\ell_p$ norms, and (2) the origin is itself a ``too close'' vector.

 We handle issue~(1) by applying norm embeddings~\cite{conf/stoc/RegevR06} with distortion $(1 + \eps)$ to $\set{\lat_n}_{n=1}^{\infty}$ to obtain a family of lattices $\set{\lat'_n}_{n=1}^{\infty}$ with exponentially high ``handshake number'' in the $\ell_p$ norm: where applying the norm embedding is efficient for any $\eps \geq 1/\poly(n)$.
 We handle issue~(2) by ``sparsifying away the origin.''
 Specifically, for all sufficiently large $n$ we show how to sample a sublattice $\lat_n'' \subseteq \lat_n'$ and $\vec{t}'' \in \lat' \setminus \lat''$ satisfying with positive probability.
 In particular, this shows that such lattices exist.